ChristianVillalba/CS50-django/README.md

 Http Response & Render:\
 -HttpResponse : can display html content.\
 -Render : can render an entire html file.\
-Using render our content is clearer and makes easier collaborations.
+Using render our content is clearer and makes easier collaborations.\
-+Render takes two args:\
++Render takes two args (arguments):\
 request: makes a reference to the http request the user will make.\
 template name: a reference to what are going to use.\
 Render best practice: prefix the file with the directory name to avoid conflicts:\
 eg: render(request, "myDirectory/myFile.html")

 templates & static files:\
 Best practice: How to manage the folders to keep all the processes separated and manage modularity:\
 projectFolder/appName/templates/appName/index.html\
 projectFolder/appName/static/appName/style.css